PaoJiao/synergy-wiki/User-Guide.md

 Click Apply or Start.

 _Note: The port number on the Synergy client must be set to the same number as the port number on the Synergy server.
-You may check this by going to Edit --> Settings (Win/Linux) or Synergy --> Preferences to display what port numbers each are set._
+You may check this by going to Edit --> Settings (Win/Linux) or Synergy --> Preferences (Mac) to display what port numbers each are set.
+The default is 24800._

 Startup on Boot
 ---------------